-Patients will be subjected to the following interventions/procedures and defined behavioural rules (for a schedule of procedures at each site visit: please see protocol tables 5 & 6):
+Patients will be subjected to the following interventions/procedures and defined behavioural rules (for a schedule of procedures at each site visit: please see protocol tables 8 & 9):

-oral intake of study medication (once daily, with food): tablets with 5mg, 10mg, 20mg or 40mg of either E5501 or placebo in a flexidose design.
-E5501 will be started at a dose of 20mg, with dose titration down to 5mg or up to 40mg as per specified guidelines (protocol 8.4.5 and table2).
+oral intake of study medication tablets: initially either 20mg E5501 plus eltombopag placebo or 50mg eltrombopag plus E5501 placebo.
+See Protocol section 8.4.5 for dose adjustment instructions.

+physical examinations

+measurement of vital signs

+blood sample collection (including an optional pharmacogenomic (PG) sample, for which there is a seperate patient information leaflet and consent form): for certain visits, patients will be asked to be fasting and to not smoke in the 12 hours prior to collection.

+pregnancy tests (blood and urine)

+collection of urine samples

+electrocardiogram (ECG)

-- > physical examinations - > measurement of vital signs - > blood sample collection (including an optional pharmacogenomic (PG) sample, for which there is a seperate patient information leaflet and consent form): for certain visits, patients will be asked to be fasting and to not smoke in the 12 hours prior to collection. - > pregnancy tests (blood and urine) - > collection of urine samples - > electrocardiogram (ECG) - > questionaires (EQ-5D, SF-36, TSQM) - > bone marrow biopsy (if patient has never responded to previous treatment for ITP, or is aged 60 years and older, and has not had a bone marrow biopsy within past 3 years to confirm they have ITP AND/OR if the blood samples taken at any point during the study show that levels of blood cells are abnormal) - > optional bone marrow biopsy, for which there is a separate patient information leaflet and consent form. - > possibly an endoscopy, if the results from the fasting blood samples suggest that further testing is necessary. - > patients will be asked to attend all scheduled study visits, to take the study medication as instructed (once daily, with food), to inform their study doctor if they missed any doses or took more tablets than supposed to, to return all study medication boxes (even if empty) given at each visit and to bring their study drug to every study visit. - > patients will be asked to report all side effects, symptoms and medical problems. - > patients will be asked not to take certain drugs, to inform the study team of any changes in their medication and to consult their study team before taking any over the counter medicines/vitamins/supplements/herbals and prescription drugs or alternative procedures. - > female patients must agree to use an effective method of contraception 30 days before, during the entire study period and for 30 days after their participation in the study.
+questionaires (EQ-5D, SF-36, TSQM)

+bone marrow biopsy (if patient has never responded to previous treatment for ITP and has not had a bone marrow biopsy within past 3 years to confirm they have ITP AND/OR if the blood samples taken at any point during the study show that levels of blood cells are abnormal)

+optional bone marrow biopsy, for which there is a separate patient information leaflet and consent form.

+endoscopy; if patient enters the extension phase and only if deemed safe patients will be asked to attend all scheduled study visits, to take the study medication as instructed, to inform their study doctor if they missed any doses or took more tablets than supposed to, to return all study medication boxes (even if empty) given at each visit and to bring their study drug to every study visit.

+patients will be asked to report all side effects, symptoms and medical problems.

+patients will be asked not to take certain drugs, to inform the study team of any changes in their medication and to consult their study team before taking any over the counter medicines/vitamins/supplements/herbals and prescription drugs or alternative procedures.

+female patients must agree to use an effective method of contraception 30 days before, during the entire study period and for 30 days after their participation in the study.
 If they become pregnant during the course of the study, the patient must tell her study doctor immediately and she and her unborn baby will be followed to term.